 One of the benefits of being an expat living in Medellín is that there are many surprisingly cheap things in Medellín compared to the costs found in North America or Europe.

 Since I have been living in Medellín for over eight years, I frequently get asked about the cost of living.
 The relatively low cost of living in the city is one of 27 reasons why I chose Medellín and continue to live in Medellín.

-In the past three years, our cost of living in Medellín for a couple (with my Colombian wife) has averaged about $2,000 per month and we live in a nice apartment.
+In the past three years, our cost of living in Medellín for a couple (with my Colombian wife) has averaged about $2,000 per month and we live in a nice house

 I decided to put together a list of 14 surprisingly cheap things in Medellín for expats that are used to higher costs in their home countries.
 This list of surprisingly cheap things is in no particular order.

 Note the exchange rate used in this surprising cheap things article is 3,400 pesos to the U.S. Dollar.